I'm a provider

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

-DESCRIPTIONThermography is a noninvasive imaging technique that is intended to measure temperature distribution of organs and tissues.
+Thermography is a noninvasive imaging technique that is intended to measure temperature distribution in organs and tissues.
 The visual display of this temperature information is known as a thermogram.
-Thermography has been proposed as a diagnostic tool for a variety of conditions, e.g., complex regional pain syndrome, for treatment planning and to evaluate the effects of treatment.
+Thermography has been proposed as a diagnostic tool, for treatment planning, and for evaluation of treatment effects for a variety of conditions.

 The use of all forms of thermography is considered investigational.